wavefrontHQ/docs/pages/doc/proxies_installing.md

 </tbody>
 </table>

-### Delete an Orphaned Proxy
+### Delete a Proxy

-When a proxy stops sending data, it goes into orphaned status.
 On the [Proxies Browser](monitoring_proxies.html#explore-your-proxies-with-the-proxies-browser), you can see the status and the details of each proxy in your environment.
-If you don't need an orphaned proxy, you can delete it.
+If you don't need an inactive proxy, you can delete it.

+{% include note.html content="You cannot delete a proxy in **Active** status." %}

 1. Log in to your Wavefront instance and select **Browse > Proxies**.
-1. From the **Status** filter on the left, select **Orphaned**.
-1. Select the check boxes for one or more proxies and click **Delete**.
+1. Select the check boxes for one or more proxies that you want to delete.

+1. Click **Delete**.

 ## See Also